sogrady/covid19-faq/README.md

 I make no promises that they'll be accepted, but if they fit within the context and purpose of the site - which is to say answering specific questions succinctly - pull requests will be considered.

 If you have more significant ideas for contributions and want to know ahead of time if they'd be welcome, feel free to reach out directly.

+## How to Contribute
+If you're unfamiliar with Gatsby, this particular Gatsby starter or both, the content for this site is located under the `/content` directory.
+Pages are written in Markdown, and sub-pages are located in associated sub-directories.
+The naming convention is numeric sequential which determines navigational order.